6 caffeine alternatives (and how to boost energy naturally)

 • Improve energy supply to muscles during intense exercise

 Why does caffeine boost exercise performance?
-Probably a combination of decreased pain perception, enhanced energy availability, and increased alertness and mood.
+Probably a combination of decreased pain perception, enhanced energy availability, increased alertness, and better mood.

 #3: Mental health